alexvallone24/credit-risk-classification/README.md

 Summary:

 The logistic regression model concluded to be 99% accurate, showing excellent performance in classifying loan risk.
-Specifically, it was highly effective at identifying high-risk loans with a recall of 0.94.
-The precision score of 0.84 means that it was correct 84% of the time when predicting if a loan was high-risk.
+Specifically, it was highly effective at identifying healthy loans with a recall of 0.99 and 0.94 for high-risk loans.
+The precision score of 0.84 for class 1 means that it was correct 84% of the time when predicting if a loan was high-risk.
+Furthermore, it was perfect at predicting healthy loans with a precision score of 1.

-Since the model has a high recall of identifying high-risk loans, this makes it very useful in a real-world scenario as it decreases the chance of creating false negatives.
+Since the model has a strong recall score of identifying high-risk loans, this makes it very useful in a real-world scenario as it decreases the chance of creating false negatives.
 Therefore, I would strongly recommend this logistic regression model as its high accuracy and recall performance makes it a reliable source to turn to.